Frequently Asked Questions

 The total number of students may vary between five and ten each year.

 Will I be able to get a job with this degree?

-Placements of MA graduates have included the William Penn Charter School in Philadelphia, Young Scholars of Pennsylvania, Boston University, Middlebury College, the Hearn Academy in Phoenix, Case Western University, Carnegie Mellon University-Qatar, the University of Pittsburgh, Chatham College and Canterbury Upper School in St. Petersburg, among others.
+Placements of MA graduates have included the William Penn Charter School in Philadelphia, Young Scholars of Pennsylvania, Boston University, Middlebury College, the Hearn Academy in Phoenix, Case Western University, Carnegie Mellon University-Qatar, the University of Pittsburgh, Chatham University and Canterbury Upper School in St. Petersburg, among others.
 Additionally, many MA graduates have continued on to doctoral study in the U.S. (University of Illinois, Iowa State University, University of California at Irvine, University of Arizona, Michigan State University) or abroad (Great Britain, Spain).
 While potential for employment will vary by language and by individual graduate, our experience shows that our graduates are competitive for positions at four-year universities.
 Community colleges tend not to advertise nationally, so job prospects are more difficult to estimate in that area, but are not insignificant.
 Demand for qualified teachers in private secondary schools has been consistent.
 In international ESL (English as a Second Language) education, opportunities for graduates with training are significant at all levels around the world, and especially in China, Japan, Korea, and Taiwan.

 How should I submit the audio recording?

 Your audio recording should be made in a quiet environment and saved in either MP3 or WAV digital formats (Audacity is free software allowing you to do this), labeled with your name and uploaded with other documentation with your application.